precice/systemtests/docs/README.md

 - Logging results and storing debug output by pushing it to the repository `precice_st_output`.
 (This is subject to be replaced with a fitting storage mechanism in the future).

-The repository uses a combination of Docker, Python, and Bash scripts to set up and validate preCICE installations and tests.
-The execution of the tests themselves is done by launching build jobs on TravisCI, though this is subject to change in the future (possibly migrating to GitLabCI).
+The repository written in a combination of Dockerfiles, Python, and Bash.
+The execution is done on TravisCI platform, though this is subject to change in the future (possibly migrating to GitLabCI/GitHubCI).

+## Where to start?

-- General overview of the testing architecture is provided in [`architecture.md`](./architecture.md).
-This is the file you should read first.
+- General overview of the testing architecture is provided in [`architecture.md`](./architecture.md). **(If you are new, read this first!)**
 - Handling of CI for the individual adapters is described in [`adapters-ci.md`](./adapters-ci.md)
 - Some tips and practices for the development are found in [`development.md`](./development.md)